Power Apps drives business transformation and helps businesses to share low code apps

 What is Power Apps?

-A low or no-code approach to custom app development allows non-developers to quickly and easily create custom apps.
+A low or no-code approach to custom app development allows non-developers to quickly and easily build apps without needing to write code.

 Power Apps provides a user with drag and drop functionality to make responsive and build easy-to-use applications for standard business needs.